jschlatow/taskopen/doc/man/taskopen.1.md

 Taskwarrior even supports user-defined attributes (UDAs), which can for instance be used to link to an issue id of a bug tracker.
 It therefore appears natural to use taskopen also for defining actions on UDAs.
-In contrast to annotation filtering, thre is only a single regular expression that is matched against the attribute's value.
+In contrast to annotation filtering, there is only a single regular expression that is matched against the attribute's value.

 ## Actions